How to Reset Your Child’s Sleep Schedule After Vacation

 - 3 min read

-As tempting as it is to let them “catch up on sleep” with irregular naps and late mornings, the best thing you can do is get back to the normal routine ASAP and add in a touch of a slightly earlier bedtime.
-Reinstate their usual wake-up time, and naps (if they take them).
+As tempting as it is to let them “catch up on sleep” with irregular naps and late mornings, the best thing you can do is get back to the normal routine as soon as possible.
+Aim for a slightly earlier bedtime.
+Reinstate their usual wake-up time and naps (if they take them).
 The sooner you do it, the quicker their internal clock will reset.

 If your kiddo’s schedule is way off, don’t expect an instant fix.
-However, embracing an early bedtime will help them to catch up on sleep more quickly.
+Embracing an early bedtime will help them catch up on sleep more quickly.
 Depending on how sleep-sensitive your child is, this could take a day or two or maybe even a week.
 Be patient with them.

 A consistent and calming bedtime routine is key.
-A warm bath, a favorite bedtime story, dimming the lights—it all helps signal to their body that it’s time to wind down.
+A warm bath, a favorite bedtime story, and dimming the lights—all these factors help signal to their body that it’s time to wind down.
 Stick with what worked before vacation, and they’ll start to settle back in.

 I know, I know—sometimes screens are a lifesaver (hello, long flights and road trips).
 But now that you’re home, try to cut off screen time at least an hour before bed.
-The blue light can mess with their melatonin levels, making it harder for them to fall asleep.
+The blue light can disrupt their melatonin levels, making it harder for them to fall asleep.

 Sunlight is a natural way to reset the body clock, so get outside as much as possible during the day.
 Let them run, jump, and play—just try to avoid too much excitement right before bed.